Jump to Section

 }

-Celebrating Your Optimized Output#
+Celebrating Your Optimized HTML Output

-<link href="/bundles/master/css?v=unique-version" rel="stylesheet"/>
+<link href="/bundles/master/css?v=unique-version" rel="stylesheet">

 <script src="/bundles/master/js?v=unique-version"></script>